rust-lang/rfcs/text/0000-async-stream.md

         (0, None)
     }

-    // Convenience methods (covered later on in the RFC): fn next(&mut self) -> Next<'_, Self>
+    // Convenience method (covered later on in the RFC): fn next(&mut self) -> Next<'_, Self>
     where
         Self: Unpin;